paps/dotfiles/README.md

 Optional startup script: `~/.paps/scripts/local.sh` (ignored by git, executed by `~/.paps/openbox/autostart.sh` on session start).
 Don't forget to `chmod +x`.

-### Disable locking
+### Screensaving

-To prevent xscreensaver from automatically locking the session: `touch ~/.paps/x/do_not_lock` (then restart X).
-For convenience, "Lock" from the Openbox context menu still locks the session.
+In `openbox/xcfg.sh`, we make X make the screen black at 10min then shut it down at 11min.

-There is also `touch ~/.paps/x/screensaver_4h` to make the screensaver wait 4 hours before activating (useful for TVs)
+Useful for TVs: `touch ~/.paps/x/screensaver_4h` to make the screensaver wait 4 hours before activating.

+`Ctrl-Alt-L` and "Lock" from the Openbox context menu will call `slock` which will lock the screen and will wait for the correct password to be entered.

 ### Locales